flutter/plugins/packages/instrumentation_adapter/README.md

 }
 ```

-Create a file at
+Create an instrumentation file in your application's
-example/android/app/src/androidTest/java/com/example/myapp/MainActivityTest.java
+android/app/src/androidTest/java/com/example/myapp/ directory
-with the following contents, replacing com, example, and myapp with your values:
+(replacing com, example, and myapp with your values).
+You can
+call this file MainActivityTest.java or another name of your choice.

 ```
 package com.example.myapp;